|Member since||March 07, 2017|

 304 549 0332

-I started on this road in 74, writing songs and performing in New England.
+I started writing songs :) and performing in *+©®.

 I moved to Nashville in 1979, came back to WV in 1986, got involved in the Mountains Movement in 1996, started writing songs for that movement and performing them at rallies, protest, in movies, and on the CD Solid Pearl, and several other compilation works.
-I was called, "the soundtrack of the movement"…(see Paul Brown in Killer Bio/Comments section, below).
 I'm still performing, recording.
-I have also had a part opposite Theresa Russell in the film, Moving Mountains, by Pulitzer finalist, Penny Loeb, which features several of my original songs.
+Played "Dewey" opposite Theresa Russell in the film, Moving Mountains, by Pulitzer finalist, Penny Loeb, which features several of my original songs.
 (See Born to Fly) I have won awards for my songwriting, my photography, and my poetry, and a book of my poetry and photographs, It's Still a Wonder Just Being Here is available.

 What People Are Saying About The Songs